hironow/advena/frontend/web/public/assets/city_game_tileset/README.md

 # city game tileset

+I have committed the downloaded file for build by github actions only.

 The `advena` project utilizes the **city game tileset** created by withering systems from Capo24's Collection.

 You can download this asset from [itch.io](https://itch.io/queue/c/4350872/capo24s-collection?game_id=755826).